phwl/elec3607-lab/labs/lab4-wspr/README.md

 compilation terminated.
 make: *** [Makefile:62: parecfile.o] Error 1
 ```
 Fix this problem by figuring out the appropriate libraries and packages to install.
-Study what this program does as you will need to add this functionality to ```wsprcan/wsprd.c``` next lab.
+Study what this program does as you will need it for the following question.

-## Question 4 (Optional) - SoapySDR and quisk (20\%)
+## Question 4 - Modifying wsprcan/wsprd.c (70\%)

-Quisk is a software defined radio software program.
-It uses the SoapySDR library as the interface to the radio.
-In this part of the lab, don't use the apt installer as the excercise is to compile the code from source.

-First install SoapySDR by following these instructions: <https://github.com/pothosware/SoapySDR/wiki#installation>

-Then install the Python 3 version of quisk: <https://james.ahlstrom.name/quisk/>

-Once you have done this, you can execute quisk.
-Under Linux desktop, a window with the quisk software should appear.
-Quisk will be a useful tool for debugging your radio.
-Configure this program so that it can graphically display the output of a file played using ```paplay```.
+Modify ```wsprcan/wsprd.c``` so that it takes input from pulseaudio instead of the file.